ableyjoe/draft-jabley-dnsop-addr-query/draft-jabley-dnsop-addr-query.md

 # Template

-The following template was submitted to request support of RRTYPE TBA1 as described in this document.
+The following template was submitted to request assignment of a code-point for the ADDR RRTYPE as described in this document.

     A. Submission Date:  (date of this document)

     B.1 Submission Type:  [X] New RRTYPE  [ ] Modification to RRTYPE B.2 Kind of RR:  [ ] Data RR  [X]  Meta-RR

-   Assignment of a QTYPE from the range of code-points reserved for "Q and Meta-TYPEs" is requested; see {{!RFC6895}} section 3.1.1.
+       Assignment of a QTYPE from the range of code-points reserved for "Q and Meta-TYPEs" is requested; see RFC6895 section 3.1.1.

     C. Contact Information for submitter (will be publicly posted):

        The author contact information for this document may be used as the contact information for this template.

-D. Motivation for the new RRTYPE application
-   Please keep this part at a high level to inform the Expert and reviewers about uses of the RRTYPE.
+    D. Motivation for the new RRTYPE application Please keep this part at a high level to inform the Expert and reviewers about uses of the RRTYPE.
 Most reviewers will be DNS experts that may have limited knowledge of your application space.

-   See {{motivation}}.
+       See (this document).

     E. Description of the proposed RR type.
        This description can be provided in-line in the template, as an attachment, or with a publicly available URL.

-   See {{specification}}.
+       See (this document).

     F. What existing RRTYPE or RRTYPEs come closest to filling that need and why are they unsatisfactory?

        The RRTYPEs A and AAAA provide a means of publishing IPv4 and IPv6 addresses in the DNS.
 However, in order to obtain all IPv4 and IPv6 addresses for a particular owner name, two queries are required.
 This specification allows the same functionality with a single query.

-   The RRTYPE ANY (referred to as * in {{!RFC1035}} provide a means of obtaining all RRTYPEs associated with a single owner name in a single query.
-However, queries with QTYPE=ANY provide unacceptable amplification potential for some operators and in many cases their use has been curtailed, e.g. see {{?RFC8482}}.
+       The RRTYPE ANY (referred to as * in RFC 1035) provides a means of obtaining all RRTYPEs associated with a single owner name in a single query.
+However, queries with QTYPE=ANY provide unacceptable amplification potential for some operators and in many cases their use has been curtailed, e.g. see RFC 8482.

     G. What mnemonic is requested for the new RRTYPE (optional)?

        ADDR

     H. Does the requested RRTYPE make use of any existing IANA registry or require the creation of a new IANA subregistry in DNS Parameters?
 If so, please indicate which registry is to be used or created.
 If a new subregistry is needed, specify the allocation policy for it and its initial contents.
 Also include what the modification procedures will be.

        No.

-I. Does the proposal require/expect any changes in DNS servers/resolvers that prevent the new type from being processed as an unknown RRTYPE (see {{!RFC3597}}?
+    I. Does the proposal require/expect any changes in DNS servers/resolvers that prevent the new type from being processed as an unknown RRTYPE (see RFC3597)?

-   Yes.
+       No.

 # Acknowledgements

+This is not the first attempt to specify some kind of multi-QTYPEs functionality.
+The bravery and foolish optimism of all those that came before is hereby acknowledged.

-An early implementation of this mechanism was implemented at Cloudflare by XXXNAMES in XXDATE.
+An early implementation of this mechanism was implemented in authoritative-only DNS servers by Olafur Gudmundsson, Christian Elmerot and Pavel Odintsov  at Cloudflare in 2016, using the private-use code-point 65535 for ADDR.

 --- back